Skip to content

 1. Safety of Principal is the foremost objective in this policy.
 Investments shall be

-mitigating credit and interest rate risk.
-This will be accomplished by limiting the type
+credit and interest rate risk.
+This will be accomplished by limiting the type of the

-of the investments and institutions to those stipulated by statute and fully covered by
+investments and institutions to those stipulated by statute and fully covered by FDIC

 2. Liquidity of the investment portfolio shall remain sufficient to meet all operating